emuvi/www.urvs/README.md

 # URVS

-http://www.urvs.com.br is a website of Academic Culture with the associated services.
+<http://www.urvs.com.br> is a web-media of Academic Culture with the associated services.
 URVS is the initials for Universitas Reguntur Vero Sapientia.